 Unlike the Catholic Church, the Orthodox Church does not celebrate the Nativity or the Birth of Jesus on December 25th.
 The Orthodox Church celebrates the birth of Jesus Christ on the feasts of St. Nicholas, St. Valentine’s Day, St. Yule, or on any other special occasion that falls under the feast calendar of a particular Orthodox Church.

-This fact has caused many Orthodox Christians, especially Orthodox Christians in the United States and Russia, to think of the date of Dec.
+This fact has caused many Orthodox Christians, especially Christians in the United States and Russia, to think of the date of Dec.
 25th as an inappropriate date for celebrating the birth of Jesus Christ.
-In addition, the Orthodox Church observes a longer fasting period during the celebration of St. Nicholas’ Day (called nashchek) that includes three days after Christmas.
+In addition, the Orthodox Church observes a longer fasting period during the celebration of St. Nicholas’ Day (called nashchek).
+That includes three days after Christmas

-Unlike Protestants and Islam which observe the birth of Jesus on the fourth Friday of the month, Orthodox Christmas Day is celebrated on the full moon of December 25th.
-Many Orthodox Christmas Day parades are also held on the eve of Christmas, as well as a multitude of family dinners and family gatherings.
-In some areas of the world, Orthodox Christmas is celebrated with both church attendance and non-Orthodox Christmas Day celebrations.
+Unlike Protestants and Islam which observe the birth of Jesus on the fourth Friday of the month.
+Orthodox Christmas Day is celebrated on the full moon of December 25th.
+Many Day parades are also held on the eve of Christmas, as well as a multitude of family dinners and family gatherings.
+In some areas of the world, Christmas is celebrated with both church attendance and Christmas Day celebrations.

-- “Christmas is the time for prayers, sing carols and read the bible.
+- “Christmas is the time for prayers, singing carols, and reading the bible.
 It’s time to recollect and walk on the righteous path laid by God…”

 - “May the Lord bless you with peace, love, and joy.
 May he give you the wisdom to see the light of truth.
 Merry Christmas…”